|

 Cherry Milk Chocolate Chip Muffins

-These cherry milk chocolate chip muffins are not only beautiful to look at, but they are also delicious to eat too!
-My kids have been asking for muffins, and since my son isn’t feeling well, I decided to make them a batch today.
-I had cherries on hand along with milk chocolate chips and decided they would make a terrific muffin combination.
-Don’t be intimidated by slicing cherries – it took me 5 minutes to slice mine up with a paring knife and it was worth the effort.
-My kids LOVED these muffins.
-They said the cherries and chocolate together were awesome and that the muffins were moist and yummy.
+I made this cherry milk chocolate chip muffins recipe to use up some cherries that weren’t getting eaten.
+Don’t be intimidated by slicing cherries–it took me 5 minutes to slice mine up with a paring knife and it was worth the effort.
+My kids LOVED these muffins and said the cherries and chocolate together were awesome.
 I have a feeling we’ll be making these again!

 Cherry Milk Chocolate Chip Muffins